gitsly/blobwar/README.md

-# hello-quil
+# Blobwar

-A Quil sketch designed to ... well, that part is up to you.
+A minimalistic game written in clojure using quil for graphics.

 ## Usage
 LightTable - open `core.clj` and press `Ctrl+Shift+Enter` to evaluate the file.

-Emacs - run cider, open `core.clj` and press `C-c C-k` to evaluate the file.
+Emacs - run cider, open `core.clj` and press `C-c C-k` to evaluate the file. or `C-c M-j` to attach with CIDER to a REPL.

-REPL - run `(require 'hello-quil.core)`.
+REPL - run `(require 'blobwar.core)`.

 ## License

-Copyright © 2016 FIXME
+Copyright © 2023 Martin Collberg

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 2.0